Quick/Quick/README.md

     describe("viewDidLoad") {
       beforeEach {
-        viewController.view
+        // Causes the UIKit framework to trigger the necessary methods to render the view and perform viewWillAppear: and viewDidAppear: callbacks viewController.beginAppearanceTransition(true, animated: false)
-        // Accessing the view property causes the UIKit framework to trigger the necessary methods to render the view.
+        viewController.endAppearanceTransition()
       }

       it("loads the table view with one cell") {